Augustin007/Animathica/README.md

 My default language for proof-of-concepts is Python because I am very familiar with the language.
 I might also try Lisp as I have recently fallen in love with it, though I am less familiar with how it works.

+I think object oriented programming might be better for a game, so Lisp is out of the running.

+I would find it hilarious to build this in Desmos, but also a load of work.

 I'm not at all familiar with anything to do with graphics.